2023 Brown and White Scrimmage

 Head Coach Jason Rathbun

-Jason Rathbun enters his third season as Bonnies Baseball head coach in 2025.
+Jason Rathbun enters his fourth season as Bonnies Baseball head coach in 2026.

 Rathbun's Bonnies showed great improvement in his second season at the helm, doubling their win total year-to-year with the most wins for the program in seven seasons.
-St. Bonaventure scored two wins at Power 5 opponents during the 2024 campaign with victories at Louisville and Penn State.
-The Bonnies showed marked improvement across the board, lowing the team ERA by nearly three runs and setting the program record for staff strikeouts (359) while offensively watching the team batting average raise by 27 points over the previous year.
-Following the season, outfielder Adam Rankie was named First Team Atlantic 10 All-Conference while shortstop David Marshall earned Second Team honors.
-In the classroom, the team produced a 3.30 cumulative GPA during the Spring semester and earned the American Baseball Coaches Association (ABCA) Team Excellence Award.
+St. Bonaventure scored two victories at Power 5 opponents during the 2024 campaign with triumphs at Louisville and Penn State.
+The Bonnies showed marked improvement across the board, lowering the team ERA by nearly three runs and setting the program record for staff strikeouts (359) while offensively watching the team batting average raise by 27 points over the previous year.
+In 2025, the Bonnies cracked a program record 53 home runs and increased their win total for the third straight season.

 "Coach Razz" came to St. Bonaventure after an incredible run at the junior college level.